 The Brewers were outclassed for 75 minutes and the near full-strength visitors led through Adel Taarabt's superb strike, but Jack Dyer's shot made it 1-1 with five minutes left.

-Substitute Michael Symes headed home in extra time to put the hosts ahead only for Hugo Rodallega's fierce shot forced penalties and Riise netted the winner after Dyer had missed.
+Substitute Michael Symes headed home in extra time to put the hosts ahead only for Hugo Rodallega's fierce shot to force penalties and Riise netted the winner after Dyer had missed.

 The incredible finale seemed highly unlikely as the Premier League side completely dominated the first three-quarters of the match.